olli0601/PANGEA.HIV.sim/README.md

 _SURVEY.csv         | Cross-sectional surveys conducted on a random subset of the simulated population.
 _DATEDTREE.newick   | Trees in newick format.
 Each tree corresponds to the simulated viral phylogeny among sampled individuals of one simulated transmission chain.
 One tree per line.

-Variables in the simulated cross-sectional surveys in file `_SURVEY.csv` are:
+### Available variables in the simulated cross-sectional surveys

 *Group variable*    | *Description*
 --------------------|--------------------